The Uses of Bacteriostatic Water and Where to Get it

 This can increase the shelf life of the vials for months and potentially years.

-Bacteriostatic water can be purchased online through various suppliers, Amazon included.
-However, as a medical professional, I would strongly recommend that you purchase bacteriostatic water directly from a medical supplier or pharmacy.
+Bacteriostatic water for injections can be purchased online through various suppliers, Amazon included.
+However, we strongly recommend that you purchase bacteriostatic water directly from a medical supplier or pharmacy.

-If you are needing bacteriostatic water for a medication today, you can shop around at various local pharmaceutical retailers, such as Walgreens, CVS, or Walmart.
+If you need bacteriostatic water for a medication today, you can shop around at various local pharmaceutical retailers, such as Walgreens, CVS, or Walmart.
 Their pharmacies should have bacteriostatic water in stock and have trusted suppliers for this product.

 Despite what online media would have you believe, it is unsafe to try to make bacteriostatic water at home.
 The home is one of the most biologically active spaces people inhabit.
 Meaning that even the air carries a bacterial and fungal load.

 For instance, most people are unaware that MRSA, which causes staph infection, perpetually lives on the skin.
 That is not sterile.

 These suppliers have access to tens of thousands of dollars worth of equipment specifically to avoid such a scenario.

 You will put your health at risk trying to make bacteriostatic water.

 Bacteriostatic water has many uses besides just in the medical field, though the most common comes with the application of medicine.